Harmony | Balance

 Outside of medicine, Dr. Chua enjoys spending time with her three dogs and pursuing equestrian activities with her horse, which provide her with relaxation and balance in life.

 Dr. Chua also serves her local community as a Rural Fire Fighter with the Rural Fire Service (RFS).
 She is proud to be part of the Milton Brigade.
+Dr Chua is also the current Secretary of the Milton Pony Club.

 Medical Acupuncture